Floyd A. Cailloux Centennial Professor of Classics

-My four–year commute to Europe, and the Ruhr–Universität Bochum (RUB) in particular, has been over for almost a year.
-I am tremendously grateful to my hosts there, whose Philological Faculty also awarded me an honorary doctorate, and the Max–Planck Society who made it all possible.
+My four–year commute to Europe, and the Ruhr–Universität Bochum (RUB) in particular, has been over since the beginning of last year.
+I am tremendously grateful to my hosts there, whose Philological Faculty also awarded me an honorary doctorate, and the Max–Planck Society and the Alexander von Humboldt Foundation who made it all possible.
 Now I am in the process of winding up our highly successful project on memory in ancient Rome, Memoria Romana.
 We've sponsored 31 grantees and organized several international conferences and workshops; see the home page for details.
 As you can see there, a goodly number of publications are forthcoming, incl.
-Memoria Romana: memory in Rome and Rome in memory, a supplementary volume to Memoirs of the American Academy in Rome (scheduled for publication in the spring 2014).
+Memoria Romana: memory in Rome and Rome in memory, a supplementary volume to Memoirs of the American Academy in Rome, which has just been published.
 It has been a busy and productive time — what an opportunity!
-It's been wonderful, too, to see that my two former project assistants at UT and several of our dissertation grantees have landed good tenure–track jobs — not a given these days, esp. in the humanities.
+It's been wonderful, too, to see that all three of my former project assistants at UT and several of our dissertation grantees have landed good tenure–track jobs — not a given these days, esp. in the humanities.
 Also on the publication front, Augustus: introduction to the life of an emperor (Cambridge University Press) is doing well in both print and electronic formats and has already been published in German by the classy Philipp von Zabern Verlag: Augustus: sein Leben als Kaiser.